Free deposits and withdrawals

 Currency conversion fees

 On your forex accounts, when you trade an instrument in a currency that is different from your account currency, the realised profit or loss and any associated adjustments will be converted to the currency of your account at our prevailing currency exchange rate.
-This rate is calculated by applying a 1.0% mark-up or mark-down (depending on whether a debit or credit is to be applied to your account) to the midpoint price (buy + sell price divided in half) at the time of conversion.
+This conversion rate is calculated by applying a 1.0% mark-up or mark-down (depending on whether a debit or credit is to be applied to your account) to the mid price (buy + sell price divided in half) at the time of conversion.
 Please note, this fee applies only on v20 (Forex) accounts, it does not apply on MT5 spot crypto accounts.

 See an example of how currency conversion is calculated in our FAQs section below.